flexycode/Currency-Converter/README.md

 # License

-This script is licensed under the [insert license name].
-You can find more details in the LICENSE file.
+This script is licensed under the License: MIT (c) 2024 Flexyledger Technology.

 # Contact
 If you have any questions or suggestions regarding this script, feel free to reach out to me at flexyledger@gmail.com

-# Logs
+# 📫Changelogs
+## [1.0.0] - 2024-01-24
+### Added
+- Uploaded the solution.py that contains source code and API key
+- Added breakdown and documentation
+- Included user profile page

+### Changed
+- Change some API key in the script with my own API key
+- Updated documentation for readme file

+### Fixed
+- Resolved issue
+- Fixed some python code at line 16